harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/tw_index.md

 The most commonly used instruments for assessing alcohol consumption and abuse include:

-**AUDIT-10 (Alcohol Use Disorders Identification Test):** A 10-item questionnaire that assesses alcohol consumption, dependence, and risk behaviors.
+**AUDIT-10 (Alcohol Use Disorders Identification Test):** A 10-item questionnaire that assesses alcohol consumption, dependence, and risk behaviours.

 **MAST (Michigan Alcoholism Screening Test):** A 24-item questionnaire that assesses alcohol dependence and abuse.